 Groot from Guardians of the Galaxy.

-Where do you imagine seeing yourself in ten years?
+Where are you in 10 years?

 Working with something that brings dance together for a broader audience, for example a set designer for the stage.